jidiasa/GeometryCrafter_jt/README.md

   # you can use --downsample_ratio to downsample the input video or reduce --decode_chunk_size to save the memory usage
 ```

-Run inference code with our deterministic variant
+Run inference code with our deterministic variant at 1.50 FPS

 ```bash
 python run.py \